-In connection with the Company's assessment of going concern considerations in accordance with Financial Accounting Standard Board's Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," the Company has until May 23, 2022 to consummate the proposed Business Combination.
-If a business combination is not consummated by this date, there will be a mandatory liquidation and subsequent dissolution of the Company.
-Management has determined that the mandatory liquidation, should a business combination not occur, and potential subsequent dissolution, raises substantial doubt about the Company's ability to continue as a going concern.
+In connection with the Company's assessment of going concern considerations in accordance with Financial Accounting Standard Board's Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," the Company has until May 23, 2022 to consummate a business combination.
+It is uncertain that the Company will be able to consummate a business combination by this time.
+If a business combination is not consummated by this date and an extension not requested by the Sponsor, there will be a mandatory liquidation and subsequent dissolution of the Company.
+Management has determined that the mandatory liquidation, should a business combination not occur and an extension is not requested by the Sponsor, and potential subsequent dissolution raises substantial doubt about the Company's ability to continue as a going concern.
 No adjustments have been made to the carrying amounts of assets or liabilities should the Company be required to liquidate after May 23, 2022.
-The Company intends to complete the proposed Business Combination before the mandatory liquidation date.
-However, there can be no assurance that the Company will be able to consummate any business combination by May 23, 2022.